dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 ```
 Now the whole method is compiled to Tier0 with instrumentation.
 No optimizations.
 We decided to promote hot Tier0 to Tier0Instrumented without optimizations for the following reasons:
-* We won't notice a big performance regression from going from Tier0 to Tier0Instrumented
+* We won't notice a big performance regression from transitioning from Tier0 to Tier0Instrumented
 * Tier0Instrumented is faster to compile
 * Its profile is more accurate - better performance for Tier1

+### 3) ``CallDispose` is promoted to Tier1

-### 3) ``CallDispose` method is invoked more than 30 times again and this time it triggers the final promotion to the last tier - Tier1:
+``CallDispose` method is invoked more than 30 times again and this time it triggers the final promotion to the last tier - Tier1:
 ```asm
 ; Assembly listing for method Program:CallDispose(System.IDisposable)
 ; Emitting BLENDED_CODE for X64 CPU with AVX - Windows